 The Quick Fortress is an updated version of the example fortress that came with Python Quickfort 2.0 (the utility that inspired DFHack quickfort).
 While it is not a complete fortress by itself, it is much simpler than Dreamfort and is good for a first introduction to quickfort blueprints.
-Read its walkthrough with quickfort run library/ quickfortress.csv.
+Read its walkthrough with quickfort run library/ quickfortress.csv or view the blueprints online.